nexmo-se/opentok-websocket/README.md

 5. send initial JSON payload to the websocket end-point {"uid":"xyz123","sampling_rate":"16000"}
 6. send audio received from the subscriber to the websocket.
 7. received audio from websocket, buffer it and send it in real-time to the opentok session.
 Name of the publisher is [publisher-name]_rti
-8. receive json payload from websocket and send it to opentok session using signal (with prefix "rti")
+8. receive json payload from websocket and send it to opentok session using signal (with type "rti")
 9. app will kill itself if either the publisher we are monitoring has left the session or the websocket has closed.